 Here are my recommendations based on your preferred activity –

-Padang Padang Beach – This beach is considered to be a surfer’s paradise.
+Padang Padang Beach – Padang Padang is considered to be a surfer’s paradise.
 Go ride some waves here if you are in Bali to surf!

-Nusa Dua (Mengiat Beach) – Enjoy paragliding, sea-walking, banana boat and many more such watersports at Nusa Dua.
+Nusa Dua (Mengiat Beach) – Enjoy paragliding, sea-walking, banana boat or even some thrilling ones like a ride on underwater scooters at Nusa Dua.
 Alternatiely, just spend time relaxing at the pristine beach situated amidst the most high-end hotels in Bali.